-All cats, dogs, and rabbits adopted from the Bay Area Humane Society are spayed and neutered prior to adoption and therefore are ready to go home the same day of their adoption.
+All cats, dogs, and rabbits adopted from the Wisconsin Humane Society are spayed and neutered prior to adoption and therefore are ready to go home the same day of their adoption.

 Placing an Animal on Hold

 If the pet you are interested in is available for adoption and you would like to place the pet on hold, you must come into the shelter, visit with the pet, and have an approved adoption profile on file to proceed with a 24 hour hold.
 There is a $30 fee for a dog/puppy or $20 fee for cat/kitten, and the hold is non-refundable, and non-transferable.
 This fee will hold the animal until the close of the following business day.
 If the adoption is completed within this time, the $30/$20 fee will be deducted from the adoption fee.
-If the adoption is not completed, the fee will become a donation to the Bay Area Humane Society.
+If the adoption is not completed, the fee will become a donation to the Wisconsin Humane Society Green Bay Campus.